United Way Helps Americans Achieve Financial Stability

 MAHONING COUNTY FINANCIAL STABILITY PARTNERSHIP

 The Mahoning County Financial Stability Partnership was designed with the needs of Mahoning County residents in mind.
-Our goal is to help individuals and families find the resources they need to beome financially stable.
+Our goal is to help individuals and families find the resources they need to become financially stable.
 The MCFSP is a collaborative effort between county and state government, nonprofits, businesses and financial institutions.
 Our United Way facilitates and manages this partnership to ensure the community needs are being met.
 This includes financial planning and budgeting, education, economic counseling, and job training, to name a few.

 Bank On Mahoning Valley

-Volunteer Income Tax Assistance & EITC
+VITA - Volunteer Income Tax Assistance & EITC

-During tax season, the MCFSP partners with PNC, Youngstown State University and many other community partners to offer free income tax assistance to qualified local residents.
+During tax season, the MCFSP partners with PNC, Youngstown State University and many other community organizations to offer free income tax assistance to qualified local residents.
 Traditionally, the program kicks off on the first Saturday in February with the first "Super Saturday" IRS Volunteer Income Tax Assistance (VITA) and Tax Counseling for Seniors (TCE) programs providing tax preparation assistance for low- to moderate-income individuals and families as well as seniors, at local sites throughout the country.

 How You Can Help